Powered By

 Shadow Impale Solo T16

 The Shadow's Mantle is typically not really a very competitive Torment farming build, due to it's limited AoE coverage and way too high damage.
-It's mainly useful there in case this is the first set you complete and to start farming up others like UE Multishot or GoD, or when you get it as a season starter from the Haedrig's Gift.
+However, thanks to the sanctified items, it's a pretty solid option in this season.

 Concept

 The idea here is to stack lots of movement speed while still being able to kill most big enemies quickly as you are passing by.
-To achieve this, we use the whole arsenal: Avarice Band on our follower combined with Boon of the Hoarder and Goldwrap, Tactical Advantage, Hot Pursuit.
+To achieve this, we use the whole arsenal: Rechel's Ring of Larceny + Pandemonium Loop and lots of extra movement speed & resources from Tactical Advantage and Blood Vengeance.

 Gameplay